The best new Netflix UK series, films, and documentaries to binge in April 2019, courtesy of Secret London.

 We’ve sifted through the rumours, hearsay, and snippets of information to take a look forward to the rest of 2019.
 They don’t have streaming dates yet, but keep your eyes peeled for this lot.

-Further series of Chilling Adventures of Sabrina, 13 Reasons Why, Stranger Things, Orange Is The New Black, Glow, and Ozark will all arrive on Netflix next year.
-That’s a lot of TV to look forward to, even before you see the likes of Turn Up Charlie – which will have Sexiest Man Alive Idris Elba working as a nanny/DJ (sign us up for that one).
+Further series of 13 Reasons Why, Stranger Things, Orange Is The New Black, Glow, and Sex Education will all arrive on Netflix next year.
+That’s a lot of TV to look forward to!

 The big news on the film front is that Martin Scorsese will release a Netflix original film.
 He’s not straying too far from what he knows; The Irishman is billed as a mob epic, with Robert De Niro, Al Pacino, Joe Pesci, and Harvey Keitel set to tell the tale of murdered union leader Jimmy Hoffa.
 Six Underground, meanwhile, has upsides and downsides.
 On the upside, it’ll star Ryan Reynolds, and the writers of Deadpool are on board.
 On the downside, it’s got Michael Bay directing.
 Honestly, it could go either way.
 Meanwhile, Beats will see Black-ish star Anthony Anderson unwillingly mentoring an upcoming hip-hop star.

-Finally, 2019 is already set to get a couple of barnstorming documentaries.
-Central Park Five, directed by the incomparable Ava DuVernay, will explore the false conviction in 1990 of five young men for a sexual assault in New York.
-On the nature front, Our Planet is the next offering from the Planet Earth team – expect incredible footage and breathtaking stories, though there’s no word yet on whether David Attenborough will narrate.
+Finally, 2019 is set to welcome explosive documentary Central Park Five.
+Directed by the incomparable Ava DuVernay, it’ll explore the false conviction in 1990 of five young men for a sexual assault in New York.